DasAng/paraworld/docs/version1.6.0/main.md

 ![](../images/getting_started_run_result_3.png)

-We can see from the output that the TaskRunner can now find and match out two steps and they have been executed successfully.
+We can see from the output that the TaskRunner can now find and match our two steps and they have been executed successfully.

 ## Implement functionality for step definition